 *Recipe adapted from my Vegan Gluten-Free Chocolate Cake.

-*Nutrition information is a rough estimate for 1 of 12 donuts without the glaze.
+*Nutrition information is a rough estimate calculated without the glaze.